cap-js/docs/advanced/publishing-apis/openapi.md

 cds compile srv service.cds --to openapi --openapi:config-file configFile.json --odata-version 4.0 --openapi:diagram false
 ```

-In the above command, the `--openapi:diagram` and `--odata-version` inline options will override the `--openapi:diagram` and `--odata-version` options if it is also there in the configFile.json.
+In the above command, the `--openapi:diagram` and `--odata-version` inline options override the `--openapi:diagram` and `--odata-version` options in the _configFile.json_ if they are also present there.

 _Note:_ This will throw an error if the filepath doesn't exist.